-1. Locate the deceased person’s estate plan, if any.
-Review the estate plan.
+1. Locate and review the deceased person’s estate plan (if any).

-3. Make appointments with the deceased person’s attorney and financial advisor to discuss the estate and the assets of the estate.
+3. Contact the deceased person’s and financial advisor to discuss the estate and the assets of the estate.

-4. Notify any life insurance and retirement companies of the passing and request the claims forms.
+5. Notify life insurance and retirement companies of the passing and request the claims forms.

-5. If the deceased person owned any real property, notify the mortgage holder (if any) of the passing.
+6. If the deceased owned any real property, notify the mortgage holder (if any) of the passing.